-- Establish floor grades that least impact site grading. - Consider existing and new landscaping as a means of providing shading in the warmer months. - Stockpile appropriate rock from site development for later use as ground cover.
+- Establish floor grades that least impact site grading. - Use existing site contours to minimize grading and, where appropriate, to create berming opportunities to earth-temper walls. - Consider existing and new landscaping as a means of providing shading in the warmer months. - Stockpile appropriate rock from site development for later use as ground cover.